kittenbothk/kittenbothk-Eng/AI Cam/FunctionDemo_MC/KOI08_RectangleTracing.md

 Download the program to Micro:bit, then press A on the Micro:bit.

-The radius of the circle is shown on the Micro:bit while its coordinates are shown on the KOI.
+The coordinates and dimenions of the rectangle are shown on the KOI.

 ## Advanced Program